 With the benefit for hindsight, New Zealand singer-songwriter Anika Moa was a curious choice to launch into the US market.
-Once a pretty young starlet, she’s now a tattooed, coarse mouthed entertainer, who has branched into TV presenting and children’s music.
-Back at the turn of the 21st century, the tabloid coverage of her lesbian love life may have also dented her chances at mainstream success, but now it’s part of her rough hewn, honest appeal.
+Once a pretty young starlet, she’s now a tattooed, coarse-mouthed entertainer, who has branched into TV presenting and children’s music.
+Back at the turn of the 21st century, the tabloid coverage of her lesbian love life may have also dented her chances at mainstream success, but now it’s part of her unvarnished appeal.

 After another summer holiday, replete with Anika Moa car playlists, here are five of my favourite songs from her children’s albums:

 ‘Taniwha, Taniwha’ is a great encapsulation of Moa’s methods.
 It’s rooted in New Zealand culture – the Taniwha is a mythical Maori monster, while it’s also full of New Zealand slang.
 It’s driven by Moa’s personality, as her Taniwha is alternately friendly and hungry.

 Ever get sick of seeing the same old cows, sheep, and pigs on farms?
 At least they won’t eat you….